eProsima/DDS-Router/.dev/README.md

   * `Types`: generic types, as Time, ReturnCode or serialization helpers
   * `utils`: generic methods

-* **ddsrouter_event** This is intend to be a generic utils library to handle a generic event.
-This classes could be inherited so they handle different events.
-  An EventHandler listens to a specific event and raises a callback when it is call.
-  It also provides functionality to wait till the event has occurred.
-  * `Signal`: raise with Operating System (SO)-dependent signals
-  * `FileWatcher`: watch a specific file and raise when it has been written up / modified
-  * `PeriodicTimer`: raise every periodic time
-  * `Log`: raise with every log consumed (could change the verbosity listened) (very useful for testing).

 * **ddsrouter_core** This is the main library that implements the operation of the DDS Router.
   The `DDSRouter` class could be instantiate and has some methods to handle the operation of a DDS Router (e.g `start`, `reload`, `stop`).